langestefan/cvx-package-template/docs/src/examples/index.md

 # Examples

-This page contains examples demonstrating the capabilities of CVXPYgen for code generation with CVXPY.
+This page contains examples demonstrating the capabilities of this package.

 ```{toctree}
 ---